Configure Email Notifications¶

 You need the Object ID of the user or shared mailbox that will send emails:

-- Search for and select the user (or shared mailbox)
+- Search for and select the user (or shared mailbox).

-- Copy the Object ID from the Overview page
+- Copy the Object ID from the Overview page.

-Option A: Configure via portal settings UI (recommended)¶
+Option A: configure via portal settings UI (recommended)¶

-- Navigate to Admin > Communications tab
+- Go to Admin > Communications tab.

 - Under Email Notifications:

-- Toggle Enable email notifications on
+- Toggle Enable email notifications on.

-- Enter the Send As User ID (Object ID of mailbox)
+- Enter the Send As User ID (Object ID of mailbox).

-- Enter the From Address (email address)
+- Enter the From Address (email address).

-- Enter the Portal URL (for email links)
+- Enter the Portal URL (for email links).

-- Click Save Settings
+- Select Save Settings.

-Option B: Configure via appsettings.json¶
+Option B: configure via appsettings.json¶

 Update appsettings.json: